boon-ho/PdfFileUpdate/README.md

 # PdfFileUpdate
-This utility started as I venture to learn Python.
-I needed a utility to help me update Pdf file, mostly for signature.
+This utility started as I ventured to learn Python.
+I needed a utility to help me update Pdf file, mostly for signature on pages.
 Rather then paying for Adobe Pdf editor license, I need a simple utility to delete and add pages to pdf file.
 The utility also allow me to convert scan image pages (jpg, png etc ) to pdf.
 Tested on Python 3.7.7.